-- 1. Connect a 10 kOhm, 2 Watt potentiometer between terminals 6A and 7 on the voltage regulator. - 2.
-Remove the jumper between terminals 4 and 7.
+2. Connect a 10 K Ohm, 2 Watt potentiometer between terminals 6A and 7 on the voltage regulator.

-For an acceptable voltage control, the remote mounted potentiometer must be 10 kOhm +5% with three turns or more and a dielectric strength of 1000 VAC minimum.
+For an acceptable voltage control, the remote mounted potentiometer must be 10 K Ohm +5% with three turns or more and a dielectric strength of 1000 VAC minimum.
 The terminals of the remote mounted potentiometer are fragile.

-The wiring, which is connected to remote mounted potentiometer, should not have a diameter larger than 18 gauge.
+The wiring that is connected to a remote mounted potentiometer, should not have a diameter larger than 18 gauge.
 A wire with a larger diameter is not recommended.
 The wire should be 600 Volt class with 90 °C (194.0 °F) insulation.

-When the remote potentiometer is mounted at a long distance (up to 15.24 m (50 ft)) from generator set, a shielded cable may be necessary in order to isolate the signal from noise. i01502094
+When the remote potentiometer is mounted a long distance (up to 15.24 m (50 ft)) from the generator set, a shielded cable may be necessary in order to isolate the signal from noise.